 A few of us prepare for those competitions as if something really important was at stake, but in the end of course this is all (mostly) just a game.
 You can train seriously and try to outperform everyone else, you can compete mostly against yourself, or you can just enjoy the situation without worrying too much about your performance.
-The last attitude is the one that I (Francis Blondin) plan to adopt in the mental math and cubing championships.
-I’m decent with some forms of cubing but I have zero hope of winning any event.
-And I’m ok with basic mental math, but the amount of time I plan to invest in preparing for the championship can be rounded down to approximately 0 hours.
-I would have trained a little more for the memory championship, but I can’t compete this year because I happen to be the one designing the challenges.
+The last attitude is one that I (Francis Blondin) have adopted several times in the past and I have never regretted it, even when I was nowhere near as good as the other participants.

 If you enjoy the game, go play it.
 It’s that simple.

-By clicking here you can read our short guide explaining everything you need to know before competing in one of our beginner’s sections.
-See you on September 15 or 16.
+By clicking here you can read our short guide explaining everything you need to know before competing as a beginner.